vijaybioinfo/project_guide/amgen_SiEs08.md

 1. Prepare IEM sample sheet (carefully choose the names).

 ## Pre-processing data with Cell Ranger
+We have a [wrapper](https://github.com/vijaybioinfo/cellranger_wrappeR) for Cell Ranger if you don't want to prepare a script for each of your samples.
 1. Prepare feature reference and aggregation files.
 2. Check you're taking the right reference genome.
 ```